 Some of the common foods that make up any Okinawa diet food list includes the following:

 These legumes are a significant source of plant protein for the Okinawa people.
-They are also prevalent all over Asia and are gaining popularity worldwide due to the richness in isoflavones, a chemical substance known for its anti-microbial, anti-cancer, and antioxidant properties.
-This makes the Okinawa people less prone to some terminal diseases like cancer and helps them have a lower cellular aging capability.
-In particular, it was discovered to shield people from breast cancer.
+They are also prevalent all over Asia and are gaining popularity worldwide due to the richness in isoflavones, chemical substances known for their antimicrobial, anti-cancer, and antioxidant properties.
+This is thought to make the Okinawa people less prone to some terminal diseases like cancer and help them have a lower cellular aging capability.
+In particular, soy has been found to shield people from some types of breast cancer.

 So that’s why finding soybeans in most Okinawa diet recipes is quite commonplace.
 It is no wonder they manage to live longer than the average human and are healthier than people from other parts of the world within their age bracket.
 These people have developed a slew of recipes where soybeans are a central focus, ranging from snacks to soups.
 Okinawans prefer to tuck them away with rice or eat soybeans alone with a sprinkle of proper seasoning.